 We would suggest spending at least one night at this campground to experience the lake in its full beauty, rather than travelling from Kununurra.
 This is a lovely campsite but the main attraction is the infinity pool, overlooking Lake Argyle.
 Amazing!

-Please note that the caravan park offers the same tours but Lake Argyle Cruises (just 200m further than the camp) are the original company, with 20 years experience and that’s who our discount code works with.
+Please note that the caravan park offers the same tours but Lake Argyle Cruises (just 200m further than the camp) are the original company, with more than 20 years experience and with whom, our discount code (CLOUD5) works with.

-THAT’S A WRAP!
-Officially leaving western Oz behind and discovering new grounds in the North Territory.
-Take a quick pic before you head over the border.
+Officially leaving Western Oz behind and discovering new grounds in the Northern Territory.
+Make sure you take a quick pic before you head over the border.

-Note: NT is an hour and a half ahead of WA and if travelling from NT to WA, you will have to go through quarantine to ensure you’re not bringing in any fruits or honey.
+Note: NT is an hour and a half ahead of WA.
+Also, if travelling from NT to WA, you will have to go through quarantine to ensure you’re not bringing in any fruits or honey.
 This is not the case if travelling from WA to NT.

-Katherine is a built up town for WA, by built up we mean it has a McDonalds and a target, two brands rarely seen on this west coast adventure.
-It’s a great stop if you need any supplies for the night and is located close to the entrance to Nitmiluk National Parker.
+Katherine is a built-up town for WA and by built-up, we mean it has a McDonald's and a Target; two brands rarely seen on this West Coast adventure.
+It’s a great stop if you need any supplies and is also located close to the entrance to Nitmiluk National Park.

 The Katherine ‘not-so-hot’ hot springs are a needed respite after the long drive from Lake Argyle.
-Thankfully given the temperatures in the Northern Territory these springs feel more like a heated swimming pool than a sweaty hot bath like those we experienced in Machu Picchu.
+Thankfully, given the temperatures in the Northern Territory, these springs feel more like a heated swimming pool than a sweaty hot bath.
+Unlike the hot springs that we experienced in Machu Picchu.

 In addition to a great cool down, you can swim from the bottom of the pools to the top or vice versa.
 The larger top pool shows where the springs come from in the ground and the meander to the bottom is great fun!
 However, just a friendly warning to watch out for the spiders sitting in their webs, either side of the springs!

-Nitmiluk national park is home to a huge 5 day hike enabling anyone brave enough to scale it with some really insane waterfalls - apparently.
-Subsequently, we opted out of scaling such a big trek and chose to visit Edith falls via the paved road instead.
-Nevertheless, if you have time, It is possible to kayak through the National park or enjoy a scenic flight to cheat your way into seeing those awesome falls!
+Nitmiluk National Park is home to a huge 5-day hike, enabling anyone brave enough to scale it with some really insane waterfalls - apparently.
+Subsequently, we opted out of scaling such a big trek and chose to visit Edith Falls via the paved road instead.
+Additionally, if you have time, it is possible to kayak through the National Park.
+You can even enjoy a scenic flight to cheat your way into seeing those awesome falls!

 Edith Falls is a huge lake with a beautiful cascading waterfall on the far side.
-Getting up close to the falls isn't for the faint hearted (or those without a noodle) this swim is relatively challenging.
-We enjoyed our swim over and whilst we didn’t see much due to the visibility in the water, we were encouraged to take our snorkels out with us.
-Especially as there is known to be turtles, freshwater crocs and an abundance of fish in the lake to see!
+Getting up close to the falls isn't for the faint-hearted (or those without a noodle), as this swim is relatively challenging.
+We enjoyed our swim over, although we didn’t see much due to the visibility in the water.
+Nevertheless, we were encouraged to take our snorkels out with us.
+There is known to be turtles and an abundance of fish in the lake to see!

-Litchfield was undoubtedly a highlight of our Northern Territory adventure, the park is full of various water holes and falls to enjoy both from a viewing point and whilst jumping right in!
-This is also another needed way to cool down in the NT heat!
-There are some areas only accessible by 4WD including Australia's very own Lost City!
-Nevertheless, in our little Nelson Vandela we enjoyed the following stop offs.
+Litchfield National Park was undoubtedly a highlight of our Northern Territory adventure.
+The park is full of various water holes and falls to enjoy.
+Both from a viewing point or whilst jumping right in!
+This is another needed way to cool down in the intense NT heat!
+There are some areas only accessible by 4WD, including Australia's very own Lost City!
+Nevertheless, in our little Nelson Vandela campervan, we enjoyed the following stop-offs:

-This is the final stop on the Western Australia adventure.
+This is the final stop on our best stops from Perth to Darwin adventure.
 We hope you've loved all of the best stops we found on the route towards Darwin.
 Nevertheless, it's not all bad that you've reached the end of this road trip.
-We spent a month in Darwin and fell in love with this little Territory City.
-There always seems to be something going on to suit everyone and their budget, Which is something we regard highly whenever we find it.
+We spent a month in Darwin and fell in love with this little Northern Territory city.
+There always seems to be something happening to suit everyone and their budget.
 There are copious markets to visit, sunset music sessions, free waterparks and so much more.
-You can find out more about Darwin in our blog coming soon!
+You can find out more about Darwin in our dedicated blog coming soon!